 The basketball court inside Liggett Hall remains untouched since the end of the Coast Guard period in 1995.
 The paint is peeling from the walls, painted in that light blue so common in institutional building, but the wood floor remains in great condition.
 Structural beams, painted in red, blue and orange, highlight the grand dimensions of the space.

 A seal of the Coast Guard, in a version not used today that contains the Latin motto Semper Paratus (Always Ready) is on the court floor.
 Light flows in from the row of windows on both sides, along with the two arched windows on the ends.
 It’s not quite haunted, but you can almost hear the sounds of sneakers squeaking on the beams of the wood floors and the echoes of mens’ voices bouncing off the high ceilings.

 Join our upcoming tours of the Hidden Gems of Governors Island!
-All of our in-person tours have small groups, state-of-the-art radio ear pieces for safe social distancing, and more health & safety measures.
 This tour, led by Mandy Edgecombe, a former National Park Service Ranger, will not go into this basketball court but will cover many buildings on the former military and Coast Guard base, as well as the exciting newer developments on the island.